 Fellows are trained in the practice of palliative care and symptom management for patients with advanced cancer and other chronic illnesses.
 Our patient population ranges from children to adults, inpatients to outpatients, and involves the assessment and management of pain and other symptoms arising from advanced disease.
 Fellows benefit from active interaction with all medical disciplines involved in the care and treatment of patients with advanced cancer as well as their families.

 Fellowship Program Goals

-- To train individuals to provide state-of-the-art multi-disciplinary care for patients with advanced cancer.
+- To train individuals to provide state-of-the-art multi-disciplinary care for patients with advanced cancer and other chronic illnesses.

 - To develop leaders in the field of palliative medicine.

 - To provide a rigorous academic experience in which fellows can participate in clinical research under the guidance of experienced mentors.

 The primary objective or outcome of the clinical fellowship program is that fellows should be competent to serve as a consultant to other specialties for symptom control and palliative care, to care for inpatients on the palliative care primary service, and to provide a learning experience, which promotes fellows to develop an attitude, knowledge and skill base required to participate in effective and compassionate palliative care.
 Seven and half months attendance in MD Anderson Palliative Care Services, four and half months at outside participating palliative sites and two weeks elective.